keawade/keawade.github.io/content/cuddly-weasel/index.md

 +++
 title = "Cuddly Weasel"
 date = 2016-01-21
-slug = "2016-01-21-Cuddly-Weasel"
+slug = "2016-01-21-Cuddly_Weasel"
-description = "A calculated adventure in DOM manipulation for calculators."
+description = "A calculated adventure in DOM manipulation."
 +++

 Last fall I had a bit of fun building a calculator app, [cuddly-weasel](https://keawade.github.io/cuddly-weasel/), using only DOM manipulation and CSS.
 I thought I would take some time here to highlight some of the more interesting things I ran into in the course of this project.